jooy2/vitepress-sidebar/docs/en/guide/api.md

 - Type: `boolean`
 - Default: `false`

 Sorts the menu items by the `date` property of the frontmatter.
-It also sorts the `date` property values in ascending order by oldest date (or descending order if the ``option is`true`) The date format must match `YYYY-MM-DD` or the JavaScript Date data type.
+It also sorts the `date` property values in ascending order by oldest date (or descending order if the `sortMenusOrderByDescending` option is `true`) The date format must match `YYYY-MM-DD` or the JavaScript Date data type.

 ## `sortMenusOrderByDescending`